Serve This Easy Buffet Menu for Your Easter Brunch

-One of the biggest challenges with entertaining is getting everything to the table at the same time, and Easter brunch is no exception.
+One of the biggest challenges associated with entertaining is getting everything to the table at the same time, and Easter brunch is no exception.
 The solution?
-Dishes that taste equally delicious at room temperature.
+Serving a variety of dishes that taste equally delicious at room temperature.
 You can do the majority of the cooking in advance and lay everything out buffet-style.
-That way when your guests arrive, all you have to do is enjoy the party and chase after the kids in the Easter egg hunt.
+That way when your guests arrive, your only job is to enjoy the party while the kids bop in for a bite throughout the course of the annual Easter egg hunt.

-Start by welcoming everyone with a batch of refreshing strawberry-citrus coolers and a giant mound of mini cinnamon buns.
+Start by welcoming everyone with a batch of refreshing and non-alcoholic strawberry-citrus coolers and a giant mound of sweet mini cinnamon buns.
 The centerpiece of the meal is a surprisingly easy soufflé casserole enriched with three types of cheese.
-Pair generous hunks with homemade lamb sausages, hearty oven browns, and a bracing herb-packed salad.
+Pair generous slices with homemade lamb sausages, hearty oven browns, and a flavorful herb-packed salad.
 And for dessert, a luscious raspberry custard tart is just the ticket.

 To Drink: Minted Mandarin and Strawberry Coolers